spirali/spirali.github.io/content/blog/nelsie/index.md

 date = 2024-07-05
 +++

 In technical presentations, maintaining audience focus is crucial yet challenging.
-This blog post introduces [Nelsie](https://github.com/spirali/nelsie/), a tool designed to for creting complex technical slides.
+This blog post introduces [Nelsie](https://github.com/spirali/nelsie/), a tool designed for creating complex technical slides.
 I would like to share insights into why precise control over slide elements is essential and how Nelsie addresses this need.
 Nelsie is a Python library with a Rust backend.

 ## The Problem of Information Overload

 I will now use a slide from a presentation that
 I have randomly found on SlideShare [[link]](https://www.slideshare.net/slideshow/quantum-gates-235545152/235545152).
-I have not seen the talk so this is not critique of any particular talk.
-But lets assume that you are in audience of a talk and now the following slide appears on screen.
+I have not seen the talk so this is not a critique of any particular talk.
+But let's assume that you are in the audience of a talk and now the following slide appears on screen.

 <p class="center">
 <img src="badexample.png" width="60%"/>